(Amazon UK link) |

 And while perhaps this is just me, I found it immensely annoying that the phrase ‘to be honest’ is used repeatedly, sometimes on successive pages.
 It isn’t just one person’s irritating byline.
 Almost everyone uses it, and the author employs the phrase too in some explanatory sections (of which there are rather too many).

-The continuity is a bit confused, too; there’s an incident towards the end of the book where a small boy goes missing for a while.
+The continuity is a bit confused, too.
+There’s an incident towards the end of the book where a small boy goes missing for a while.
 There’s no tension for the reader, as we see his discovery by a responsible person before his parents are aware that he is lost.
 All three of the women are involved in the search; Kate is asked for a phone number and passes it on.
 But a couple of chapters later Kate apparently knows nothing about it, and is surprised to find out what happened.
 Again, this is something I feel the editor should have flagged.

-And while the set-up is good, and there's plenty of potential for plot development, that doesn't really happen.
+And while the set-up is good, and there's plenty of potential for plot development, it doesn't really happen.
 The main characters change their minds about people they care for, and their futures, but I didn’t feel there was any real motivation for them to do so.
 Still, I kept reading because I don’t like to abandon books unless they are really bad.
 Besides, I was curious to find out if the ending was exactly as I expected, almost from the first chapters.

 On the plus side, the author avoids bad language and detailed bedroom scenes so there’s nothing to offend anyone.
-'It had to be you' made a pleasant enough light read, and it’s very popular with many readers.
+'It had to be you' makes a pleasant enough light read, and it’s very popular with many readers.
 It’s not a bad book if you feel like a light-weight gentle and predictable story, and don’t mind excessive conversation.
 The ending, if a bit abrupt, ties up most of the loose ends and is quite satisfactory.

 I doubt if I’ll read this again, and I wouldn’t particularly recommend it - but don't take my word for it, as other reviewers recommend it highly.